aws-amplify/amplify-hosting/FAQ.md

         - "# Execute Amplify CLI with the helper script"
         - amplifyPush --simple
 ```
-### Preview build fails with _SSM parameter errors_
+### Build fails with _SSM parameter errors_

 Amplify CLI version 11 started using Parameter Store from AWS Systems Manager (SSM).
-In case of preview builds, you would now have to ensure that certain values like Imported backend resources (Storage/Auth) details or Lambda function environment variables have corresponding SSM paramters created manually.
-You might observe the following errors in this scenario -
+A sucessful Amplify CLI push performed locally will create the required SSM parameters.
+However, in case of preview builds or builds where backend is directly pushed through Amplify Hosting, you would need to ensure that certain values for Imported backend resources (Storage/Auth) details or Lambda function environment variables should have corresponding SSM paramters created manually.
+You might observe the following errors in this scenario

 1. `This environment is missing some parameter values` - You can refer the documentation [here](https://docs.amplify.aws/cli/reference/ssm-parameter-store/#manually-creating-parameters) for manually creating the required SSM parameters.
-3. `Failed to download the following parameters from ParameterStore` - You need to ensure that the desired value is enclosed in quotes so that the value will be parsed using JSON.parse().
+2. `Failed to download the following parameters from ParameterStore` - You need to ensure that the desired value is enclosed in quotes so that the value will be parsed using JSON.parse().

 ### How do I override a build timeout?